Kristin Eklöf

 About

 The vision of salbo.ai is to contribute to a sustainable society by creating data-driven, fact-based decision support, enabling our common assets to last longer and to be utilized more efficiently.
-With a unique competence in advanced analytics and artificial intelligence applied to transportation, infrastructure, and construction, salbo.ai creates actionable insights from large and small amounts of data.
+With a unique competence in advanced analytics and artificial intelligence applied to asset management in fields such as transportation, infrastructure, construction and manufacturing, salbo.ai creates actionable insights from large and small amounts of data.

 -- Emily Dickinson